SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 We are a world class leader in the products we serve as a result of strong product quality, diligence in standards, continued testing and auditing, and taking a progressive view on innovation and science techniques.

 Food safety is integral to our gold standard of quality.
-Our fundamental responsibility is to ensure safety standards for the products we produce and distribute.
-Safety and product quality are a fundamental part of our product design, manufacturing and proactive consumer feedback processes.
-Our robust supplier requirements program is intended to ensure quality throughout the supply chain.
+Our fundamental responsibility is to enforce safety standards for the products we produce and distribute.
+Food safety and product quality are a fundamental part of our product design, supply chain execution, marketplace excellence and consumer experience feedback processes.
+We expect our beverages to be produced to high standards of quality and with safe manufacturing practices throughout our supply chain.

 Governance & Stewardship

 Our high standards are set so a quality product can be enjoyed around the world.
-We demand our standards and policies are met for all products we serve in every country where we operate and sell our products.
+We demand our standards and policies are met for all products we serve.
+This includes globally recognized standards, local regulatory needs, and where needed, establishing our own standards of excellence.

 The Coca‑Cola Operating Requirements (KORE) define the policies, standards and requirements for managing our quality & food safety responsibilities across our operations.
 In addition to requiring compliance with applicable legal laws and regulations, KORE requires that our manufacturing facilities implement FSSC 22000 (internationally recognized standard for food safety) that ensures the provision of resources to achieve the organization’s food safety objectives, together with the fostering of continual improvement in food safety performance.